aptalca/docker-rdp-calibre/README.md

 (Replace SERVERIP, XXXX and YYYY with your values)

 ### Advanced Features (only for docker pros)
-#### Custom library location:
+#### (Deprecated)Custom library location:
 If you would like to change the library location you need to do a couple of things:
 - First add a new mount point for the library location in the docker run command.
 Example: -v /path/to/library:/library:rw
 - Then add an environment variable (LIBRARYINTERNALPATH) to specify the internal library location for the webserver.
 Example: -e LIBRARYINTERNALPATH="/library"
 - When you fire up calibre the first time select your library location.
 Example: /library

-#### Url Prefix for reverse proxy:
+#### (Deprecated)Url Prefix for reverse proxy:
 - Add an environment variable (URLPREFIX) to docker run to specify the url prefix for the webserver.
 Example: -e URLPREFIX="/calibre"
 - To access the webserver, go to http://SERVERIP:YYYY/calibre

 ### Changelog:
++ **2017-06-24:** LIBRARYINTERNALPATH and URLPREFIX variables are deprecated.
+They were required for the calibre webserver.
+The new webserver should be enabled from the calibre gui under Preferences/Sharing over the net. **Port has to be set to 8081**
-- 2016-09-16 - Remove X1-lock if exists, which prevents start up following an unclean shutdown
++ **2016-09-16:** Remove X1-lock if exists, which prevents start up following an unclean shutdown
-- 2016-09-15 - Updated base to x11rdp1.3, which now supports clipboard through the left hand side menu (ctrl+alt+shift) - calibre updated to 2.67
++ **2016-09-15:** Updated base to x11rdp1.3, which now supports clipboard through the left hand side menu (ctrl+alt+shift) - calibre updated to 2.67